braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/user_update.md

 #### Example: Track weekly progress

-By incrementing a custom attribute that tracks an event, you could track the number of classes that a user has taken in a week.
+By incrementing a custom attribute that tracks an event, you can track the number of classes that a user has taken in a week.
 Using this component, the class count can reset at the start of the week and begin tracking again.

 ![][7]{: style="max-width:90%;"}